Using Fortanix Data Security Manager for Percona MySQL Encryption at Rest

 A manifest file indicates which component to load.
 During start-up, the server reads the global manifest file from the installation directory.
 The global manifest file can contain the required information or point to a local manifest file located in the data directory.
 If you have multiple server instances that use different keyring components use a local manifest file in each data directory to load the correct keyring component for that instance.

-1. Go to the directory where mysqld executable exists (mostly /usr/sbin) and create a global manifest file named as mysqld.my file with the following JSON:
+1. Navigate to the directory where the mysqld executable resides—typically /usr/sbin.
+Create a file named mysqld.my with the following content:

 {